High Ability Grades 1 through 6

 CogAT Screener and first Planned Experience given to all MSDLT Kindergarten & 2nd-Grade students

-Registration window for students in grades Kindergarten and Grade 2 students that reside in the district, but are not currently attending MSDLT schools
+Registration window for students in grades Kindergarten through Grade 5, students that reside in the district, but are not currently attending MSDLT schools.
+Click here to register for testing.

-Registration open for parent requests of high ability testing for students in grades 1, 3, 4 and 5.
+Registration window for parent requests for high ability testing for students in grades 1, 3, 4 and 5 that are currently attending MSDLT schools.

-If you are interested in requesting testing for your student, please email Ms. Stephanie LaPlante.
+*If you are interested in requesting testing for your student, please register here.
+Testing will take place in the student’s home school during school hours.

 Second planned experience given to all Kindergarten and 2nd-grade students; Full CogAT given to students who score at/above the 77th percentile rank on the CogAT screener

-Full CogAT given to Kindergarten and Grade 2 students that reside in the district, but are not currently attending MSDLT schools, at LECC, 3 – 6pm
+Full CogAT given to Kindergarten through Grade 2 students that reside in the district, but are not currently attending MSDLT schools, at LECC, 3 – 6pm

 Appeals Testing at LECC, 3 – 4pm